thejannzer/basics/README.md

-This Reporitory only contains some basic code for practicing :)
+This Reporitory only contains some basic code i used for learning.